bbb237/University-Course-Registration-System-using-OOP/README.md

 # University-Course-Registration-System-using-OOP

+A University Course Registration System that implements Abstraction, Encapsulation, Inheritance, Method Overriding, Method Overloading, Polymorphism, File/IO in Java, and Serialization/Deserialization and Binary Files in Java.

 ## Required information about each course:

 Course name, Course id, Maximum number of students registered in the course<br>